Stephen W. McDaniel

 Regents Professor Emeritus of Marketing

 Stephen W. McDaniel is Senior Professor and Regents Professor Emeritus of Marketing.
-Dr. McDaniel serves as the Director of the Europe Marketing Study Abroad Program.
-Additionally, he serves as Faculty Advisor for Freedom Ministries and Breakaway Ministries.
+Dr. McDaniel serves as the Director of the Europe Marketing Study Abroad Program and Instructor/Mentor in the Mays Freshman Business Initiative Program.
+Additionally, he serves as Faculty Advisor for Freedom Ministries, Breakaway Ministries, and Starlight Aggies.

 Dr. McDaniel is co-author of two books, Consumer Behavior: Classical and Contemporary Dimensions (Little, Brown, and Co., 1982) and Cases in Marketing Strategy (Merrill Publishing Co.,1984).